 Get to know your sales force.

 Break them into groups – entry-level, average, expert – in both product knowledge and sales skills.
 To help you with the sorting process, look at the results your salespeople already produce.
 Find out what your experts know how to do that everyone else hasn’t yet figured out.

 For your beginners, start with sales basics:

-- Think about both skills and process.
+- Think about both skills and processes.

 - What constitutes a good sales call?